alexsmaldone/consumer-rewards-api/README.md

 # Rewards Points for Consumer Transactions API Design
-A REST API designed to receive HTTP requests and return responses based on a user's transactions, reward points balance, and reward points spend.
+This project is REST API designed for a mock consumer application where users can earn rewards points for transactions with certain businesses and then spend those reward points.

 ## Overview
 * A `user` can have reward points balances in their account from various `payers` (businesses where a user transacts)